IlyaZinkovich/ilyazinkovich.github.io/_posts/2020/jun/2020-06-07-deliveries-dispatching-evolution.md

 ## Level 1.
 Collective Assignment

 As we progress, we start seeing that couriers waste a lot of their time at restaurants waiting for the order to be prepared.
 We can ask restaurants to provide us approximate food preparation time when they accept the order (or predict it with our groundbreaking machine learning model) and then leverage this information to make dispatching decisions that minimize waiting time.
-But as we know that we have some time before the courier needs to arrive at the restaurant, we can do more than that.
+But as we have some time before the courier needs to arrive at the restaurant, we can do more.
 Imagine two orders dispatched at nearly the same time.
 Couriers' expected arrival time is on the diagram along with the time when the order will be ready at the respective restaurant.
 Which courier would you choose for which order?

 ![alt text](https://ilyazinkovich-blog-images.s3.eu-central-1.amazonaws.com/2020-06-07-deliveries-dispatching-evolution/concurrent-dispatch.svg?style=centered "Concurrent Dispatch")

-In this situation, two orders are competing couriers.
-The first getting assigned will win, the other will lose.
+In this situation, two orders are competing for couriers.
+The first assigned will win, the other will lose.
 But will our business win as a result?
 Sometimes it will, other times - it won't.
-Instead of relying on pure luck, we can use some portion of time while the orders are prepared to collect them and then run a fair algorithm that will judge which assignment is economically better.
+Instead of relying on pure luck, we can use some portion of time while the orders are prepared to collect them and then run a fair algorithm that will choose the economically best assignment.
 Fortunately, we have a mathematical model for that called [Assignment Problem](https://en.wikipedia.org/wiki/Assignment_problem) with a reliable [Hungarian Algorithm](https://en.wikipedia.org/wiki/Hungarian_algorithm) that solves it.
 The only thing we need is to define the criteria for the algorithm to compare the alternatives.
-In our case, we can say that each assignment incurrs the waiting cost (if the courier arrives too early) and the delay cost (if the captain arrives too late).
+For instance, we can say that each assignment incurrs the waiting cost (if the courier arrives too early) and the delay cost (if the captain arrives too late).
 The algorithm will use this information and dispatch the orders minimising the total cost.

 ![alt text](https://ilyazinkovich-blog-images.s3.eu-central-1.amazonaws.com/2020-06-07-deliveries-dispatching-evolution/assignment-problem.svg?style=centered "Assignment Problem")